Cfer98/Scarpet-scripts/Loft_additional_info.md

-This file contains additional info about all the math behind the loft script.
+# This file contains additional info about all the math behind the loft script.

+## Some math definitions:

 Since the script is based on parametric curves and parametric surfaces, let's first define what are those: a parametric curve is a function that returns a point in 3D space given 1 variable u.